taisuke-j/easing-animation-frames/README.md

 The template function also provides `stop` and `resume` functions, if you want to stop the animation before it completes and resume it.

+[React Easing Animation](https://github.com/taisuke-j/react-easing-animation) is a React HOC implementation of this library.

 ## Browser Support
 It uses `requestAnimationFrame`, which should be supported for [most of the modern browsers](https://caniuse.com/#feat=requestanimationframe).